ttaubert/octoblog/source/_posts/2015-02-01-fxos-passcode.markdown

 that were passed to PBKDF2 at the time, including the salt.
 When verifying the passcode we will read the hash function name, the number of iterations, and the salt from disk and pass those to `deriveBits()` along with the passcode itself.
-The number of bits to derive will simply be the hash function's output size.
+The number of bits to derive will be the hash function's output size.

 {% codeblock lang:js %}
 function deriveBits(code, salt, hash, iterations) {